Acting Clinical Director: Lorenzo Leggio, M.D., Ph.D.

 The clinical research portfolio at the NIDA IRP includes a wide variety of collaborative investigation that focus on:

-- Efficacy and safety of new treatments for drug abuse.
+- Safety and efficacy of new treatments for addiction.

 - Factors that impact drug taking and relapse.